kytos/legacy/napps/kytos/of_l2ls/README.rst

 Overview
 ========

-The *of.l2ls* application is used in basic operations of switches.
-It implements the algorithm know as L2 Learning Switch, which aims to figure out which host is attached to which port.
-So, when a frame is addressed to a host, it is forwarded directly to the correct port.
+The **of.l2ls** application is used in basic operations of switches.
+It implements the algorithm known as L2 Learning Switch, which aims to figure out which host is attached to which port.
+The switch keeps a table that maps which hardware address (mac) can be reached by which port.
+Initially this table is empty, so the first step, when a host tries to send a packet to another host the **of.l2ls** adds the first entry that points to the source host.
+Next, the switch sends the packet to all ports, except to the port of the source host.
+The destination host will answer to that packet and once the packet is received, the switch adds an entry to the table mapping the mac address of the destination host to a port.
+This process is repeated until all ports with a host connected are mapped.
+This algorithm can be used to update the table when a change is detected.
 Note that, without this application, the switch would acts just as hub, broadcasting all frames to all ports.

 Installing
 ==========